Page last updated on: March 26th, 2021

 Apollo, Daphne and the Laurel Tree

 Daphne was a beautiful Nymph who loved to hunt.
 She was created by the Titaness Gaea (the Mother Earth in Ancient Greece) and the god of the Rivers, Peneus.

-Daphne was the first love of Greek god Apollo.
-When Apollo saw Daphne for the first time, he got struck by the arrows of Eros and madly fell in love with her.
-However, Daphne was rather indifferent to Apollo and tried to flee.
-But Apollo didn’t want to give up.
-So he set up in pursuit of Daphne, until finally he caught her and folded her in his arms.
+Daphne was the first love of the Greek god Apollo.
+When Apollo first saw Daphne, he was struck by the arrows of Eros and fell madly in love with her.
+But Daphne was rather indifferent to Apollo and tried to escape.
+But Apollo did not want to give up.
+So he took up the pursuit of Daphne until he finally caught her and embraced her.

-Full of despair, Daphne prayed to her mother Gaea for aid to make her disappear.
-Gaea followed her wish and, all at once, Daphne disappeared off the face of the earth.
+Filled with despair, Daphne prayed to her mother Gaea for help to make her disappear.
+Gaea followed her wish and all of a sudden Daphne disappeared from the face of the earth.

-On the spot Daphne was seen for the last time, a fragrant plant, the sacred laurel tree, grew in Daphne’s honor.
+On the spot where Daphne was last seen, a fragrant plant, the sacred laurel tree, grew in Daphne’s honor.
 From then on, the laurel tree became the symbol of Apollo and he was often depicted with laurel leaves on his golden hair.